-We all know St Valentine’s Day, the festival of love.
-But how many people know that in Crete the day of love comes many months later, on 3 July, the feast of St Hyacinth, known here as Agios Yakinthos?
+We all know St. Valentine’s Day, the festival of love.
+But how many people know that in Crete the day of love comes many months later, on July 3, the feast of Saint Hyacinth, known here as Agios Yakinthos?

 The day of Agios Yakinthos is not particularly promoted.
 What lover has given or received a gift, from a flower to a solitaire, on 3 July?
 Indeed, few people knew that there was a patron saint of lovers called Yakinthos until the late 1990s.